oSoWoSo/disroot-howto/pages/02.tutorials/01.User/01.Account/01.Administration/07.delete/docs.en.md

         - account
         - deletion
 page-toc:
     active:
 ---

 # Delete your account
-If for any reason you want to delete your account, just clic this option.
+If for any reason you want to delete your account, just click this option.

 ![](en/dashboard_delete.png)